Highlander: The Animated Series: Spin-offs

 A video game based on the series called Highlander: The Last of the MacLeods was released for the Atari Jaguar CD.

 Home media

 Some episodes of the series were edited into a feature-length film called Highlander: The Adventure Begins and was released by Family Home Entertainment in 1996.

 Genius Products released Highlander: The Animated Series on DVD in Region 1 on December 4, 2007.

+Discotek Media released the series on Blu-ray on July 29, 2025.